fatma279/playingFootball_byRemoteControl/README.md

 # playingFootball_byRemoteControl
-using remote control to moving a ball on led matrix for project vedio follow this link :
+using a remote control to move a ball on led matrix for the project video follow this link :